revivalstack/ai-chat-exporter/README.md

 - **Claude Support**: Full support for exporting chats from Claude.
 - **Robust Code Block Handling**: A specialized `turndownService` rule has been implemented to correctly handle and format Claude's unique code block structure, ensuring the language label is properly included in the Markdown output.
+- **Code Refactoring**: The code has been refactored for improved readability and maintainability.

 ## What's New in v2.5.0?